Undetermined states: how to find them and their applications: Acknowledgments

 The author LYH would like to thank Prof. Feng-Li Lin for stimulating discussion.
 He also acknowledges support from National Science Council of the Republic of China under Contract No. NSC.96-2112-M-033-007-MY3.
 The author MHH receives support from NSF Grant No.~ECS-0507270.
+LYH and MHH are also partially supported by the Physics Division, National Center of Theoertical Sciences.